Should You Apply For a Second Credit Card?

 - Higher credit limit

 More than one credit card can provide you with a higher credit limit which can come in handy during financial emergencies.
-For example, one credit card will give you a credit limit of ₹1,00,000 and let;s say, you get a credit limit of Rs.
-1,50,000 on your second credit card So, your total credit limit becomes Rs.
+For example, one credit card will give you a credit limit of ₹1,00,000 and let’s say you get a credit limit of Rs.
+1,50,000 on your second credit card.
+So, your total credit limit becomes Rs.
 2.5 lakhs.
-A higher credit limit will give you more leverage and financial freedom in times of distress.
+A higher credit limit will help you in times of distress.

 - Lower credit card utilisation ratio

 An ideal credit card utilisation ratio should be less than 30%.
 However, there are some situations in which credit utilisation may cross 80%.
 In such a scenario it will trigger an alert by the creditors.
-Likewise, a higher utilisation limit may impact your credit score and future loan prospects.
+Also, a higher utilisation ratio may impact your credit score and future loan prospects.